FusionAuth/fusionauth-site/site/_posts/2023-02-03-single-sign-on-laravel-fusionauth.md

 FUSIONAUTH_REDIRECT_URI=http://your.app.domain/auth/callback
 ```

-> @FIXME is Tenant ID really needed?
+> @INTERNAL is Tenant ID really needed?
 I tried locally and it doesn't seem to be, but I just want to make sure as their
 > docs (for the FusionAuth Socialite provider) says that it is required

 Now, we need to alter the service provider responsible for listening to events